c-not-around/nabla-fs/README.md

 ## Version 2

 The main change is that files are compared not only by size but also by byte-by-byte comparison of contents.

+## Version 3

+Rewritten for .NET8 due to the lack of long paths and Unicode support in file names in version 2 (.NET Framework 4.7.2).
+The comparison mechanism has been changed from P/Invoke to Unsafe LongUnroll/SSE/AVX.